Eddie Foy: Eddie Foy and The Seven Little Foys

 After the "Seven Little Foys" stopped performing together, they pursued separate careers.
 Eddie Foy Jr. had a successful acting career on stage and screen.
 Bryan composed show music, wrote for Buster Keaton, and directed and produced films in Hollywood.
 Richard continued to operate a theater chain business in Dallas that he had started with Foy.
 Irving wrote and managed cinemas in Dallas and Albuquerque.
 Charley and Mary operated the Charley Foy Supper Club in Sherman Oaks, California, in the San Fernando Valley, where comedians such as Jackie Gleason, Dan Rowan, Dick Martin, and Phil Silvers appeared early in their careers.

 The family's story was filmed in 1955 as The Seven Little Foys with Bob Hope as Foy and James Cagney as George M. Cohan; Charley Foy narrated.
 Eddie Foy Jr. appeared as his father in four films – Frontier Marshal (1939), Lillian Russell (1940), Yankee Doodle Dandy (1942), and Wilson (1944) – as well as in a television version of The Seven Little Foys with Mickey Rooney as George M. Cohan (1964).
 The first stage musical version of The Seven Little Foys, written by Chip Deffaa, premiered at the Seven Angels Theater in Waterbury, Connecticut, in 2007.
 In 2008, it was revived in New York at the New York International Fringe Festival; the cast included Ryan Foy, Foy's great grandson and grandson of Irving Foy.

 Death

-In 1928, at age 71, Foy died of a heart attack in Kansas City, Missouri.
-All of Foy's children except Bryan are buried with their father at Holy Sepulchre Cemetery in New Rochelle, New York.
+On February 16th, 1928, at age 71, Foy died of a heart attack at the Hotel Baltimore in Kansas City, Missouri.
+All of Foy's children except Bryan are buried with their father and mother, Madeline, at Holy Sepulchre Cemetery in New Rochelle, New York.